jzhzh/blog/source/_posts/netlify.md

 ![](https://i.imgur.com/VkCweN6.png)

-Then the site has been succefully deployed.
+Then the site has been successfully deployed.

 #### Custom domains